clburlison/clburlison.com/_posts/2014-10-02-reposado-guide.md

 </section><!-- /#table-of-contents -->

 #Intro
 Why on earth are you creating another guide?
-Cannot you do that in Puppet or Docker?
-Well the short answer is yes but I could not find anything that covered all the criteria that I needed.
-The first step to automating something is to document how to do it manually, so below is the process to get Reposado and Margarita with Authorization (optional) setup on a clean install of Ubuntu 14.04.
+Why not use Puppet or Docker?
+Well the short answer is I could not find anything that covered all the criteria that I needed.
+I might go back later and puppetize this or use docker but needed a working solution.
+Plus the first step to automating something is to document how to do it manually, so below is the process to get Reposado and Margarita with Authorization (optional) setup on a clean install of Ubuntu 14.04 using Apache.
+The only pre-requirement is having an administrator account on the Ubuntu box already setup.

 #The software
 If you have not heard of [reposado](https://github.com/wdas/reposado).
 It is a set of tools that replicate the key functionality of Mac OS X Server's Software Update Service.